WolframBlockchainLabs/WolframPriceFeedInfrastructure/README.md

 | DEXs | [<img src="public/images/exchanges/tezos.jpg" alt="Tezos" height="60"/>](https://tezos.com/) | [Tezos Collectors Config](docs/config/udex.md) |
 | DEXs | [<img src="public/images/exchanges/xrpl.png" alt="XRP Ledger" height="60"/>](https://xrpl.org/index.html) | [XRP Ledger Collectors Config](docs/config/xrpl.md) |

+## Community Contribution Guides

+We value contributions from the community and provide the following guides to help you get started with contributing to our project:

+- **How to Contribute to CCXT collectors**: If you're looking to get up and running with CCXT collectors contributions, our [CCXT Contribution Guide](docs/guides/ccxt.md) provides the essential information you need.

+- **How to Add Markets to XRPL Configurations**: To contribute to the integration of a new market for XRPL, refer to the [XRPL Contribution Guide](docs/guides/xrpl.md) for detailed instructions on the process.

+- **UDEX Contribution Guide**: For contributions related to UDEX integrations, adding new DEXs or even blockchains, check out the [UDEX Contribution Guide](docs/guides/udex.md) which outlines the steps and requirements for Blockchain integration contributions.

+Each guide is designed to provide you with a clear path to making your contributions meaningful and aligned with our project's structure and standards.
+Please ensure you follow the guidelines provided for a smooth collaboration process.

 ## Glossary

 Below is a glossary of terms and abbreviations commonly used in this documentation: